schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

 end
 ```

 In this case we already have a `key_value` rule, and a `comma` rule, we either want to match a single key/value pair, or a key/value pair followed by a comma and another key/value.
-This latter pattern can repeat indefinetly.
+This latter pattern can repeat indefinitely.
 Here's how this looks as a parslet rule:

 ```
 rule(:named_args) {